COGS18/COGS18.github.io/assets/intro/syllabus.md

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific  activities each week that are focused on preparing you for the assignments.
 Across the quarter there will be 8 different coding labs (2\% each).
 Coding labs are graded for correctness; however, students will have unlimited attempts for each question and the ability to earn full marks regardless of number of attempts.
 To receive credit for a coding lab, you have to complete your coding lab for that week by Friday at 11:59 pm each week.
 Labs will be accepted up to 48h late, for a 25% penalty.

-Note: You should be signed up for the Coding Lab for which you can attend.
+Note: While lab attendance is not required, you should be signed up for the Coding Lab for which you can attend.
 However, if you are unable to attend the Coding Lab for which you are signed up, you are free to attend another Coding Lab in a given week.
 Note that this policy could change if too many people are attending one Coding Lab each week.
 We intentionally have Coding Lab capped at 35 so that students can 1) get help from their TAs during this time and 2) use the computers in the computer lab if they choose.

 ### Assignments (20\%)

 There will be five assignments, each worth 4\% of your final grade.
 Assignments will be hands-on coding assignments.
 You will typically have about 1 week after release to complete each assignment.
+Students have unlimited attempts to complete.
 Assignments will be due at 11:59 PM on the assigned date.

 Late assignments will be accepted for a 25\% penalty for 48 hours (2 days) and for 50\% penalty up to 72 (4 days) after the assignment's due date.